EionRobb/purple-mattermost/README.md

 **Setup**

-- Connects to Mattermost server using email/username & password
+- Connect to Mattermost server using email/username & password
-- Connects to Mattermost server using AD/LDAP credentials
+- Connect to Mattermost server using AD/LDAP credentials
 - Ability to view public, private and multi-party direct message channels in Buddy List

 **Core Communication**

-- Ability to send and receive messages
+- Send and receive messages, including weblinks and emoji
-- Ability to send and receive weblinks
+- Edit messages

 **Group Discussions**

-- Ability to join a public and private channels and multi-party direct message channels by right-clicking on channel in Buddy List and selecting **Join**
+- Join a public and private channels and multi-party direct message channels by right-clicking on channel in Buddy List and selecting **Join**

 **1-1 Discussions**

-- Ability to start Direct Message discussions from a Room by right-clicking on the user name and selecting **IM**
+- Open Direct Message discussions from a Room by right-clicking on the user name and selecting **IM**

 ## Screenshots